Skip to content

 8. You can specify different queue configurations, by changing the maximum queue size or the blocking behaviour.

-9. More info about cv2.putText() to customize your output.
+9. More info about the cv2.putText() function to customize your output.

 YOLO preview